Executives might be the most important channels of communication with both external and internal audiences.

 What is executive communication?

-This type of organizational communication comes from the leadership or the executive team, i.e. from the top.
+Executive communication is a type of organizational communication that comes from the leadership or the executive team — i.e. from the top.

 - Internally oriented — directed at employees